 - Camera Fiend

-- Ditzy Genius: Lacks enough common sense to deploy her heavy mech for a Cupid's Day chase at school.
+- Cloudcuckoolander: She's so lacking in common sense that she saw nothing wrong with deploying her Knightmare for a Cupid's Day chase at school.

 - Emotionless Girl